This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Adrenal insufficiency is a condition that develops when your child's adrenal glands do not make enough adrenal hormones.
 Adrenal hormones such as cortisol help your child's body handle stress, keep blood pressure normal, and balance salt and fluids.
 They control how his body uses sugars, fats, and proteins.
-An adrenal crisis may happen if your child's adrenal hormones become too low.
-This condition is life-threatening and needs immediate treatment.
+An adrenal crisis happens when your child's cortisol and aldosterone levels suddenly drop.
+This may lead to low blood pressure, dehydration, and low blood sugar.
+An adrenal crisis is life-threatening and needs immediate treatment in a hospital.
+An adrenal crisis can happen if your child suddenly stops taking his or her medicine.
+It can also happen when his or her body is under more stress than usual.
+This may happen during surgery, an illness, or trauma.

 - Your child has chills or a high fever.